alinahid477/tmc-attach/README.md

 Values of .env files:
 - AZ_TENANT_ID={search 'tenant properties' in portal to get the azure tenant id}
-- AZ_TKG_APP_ID={APP_ID is also known as CLIENT_ID. in portal search 'app registration' > New Regitration. the process is documented here: https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-mgmt-clusters-azure.html#register-tanzu-kubernetes-grid-as-an-azure-client-app-3 }
+- AZ_TKG_APP_ID={APP_ID is also known as CLIENT_ID.
+To generate app id follow the below steps:}
+    - In Azure portal console search 'app registration' > New Regitration.
+    - The process is documented here: https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-mgmt-clusters-azure.html#register-tanzu-kubernetes-grid-as-an-azure-client-app-3
 - AZ_TKG_APP_CLIENT_SECRET={recorded secret from the above}
 - AZ_SUBSCRIPTION_ID={azure subscription id}
-- TMC_API_TOKEN={create a tmc api token.}
+- TMC_API_TOKEN={tmc api token for TMC authentication.
+Follow below steps to generate a TMC API Token:}
     - Navigate to https://console.cloud.vmware.com/csp/gateway/portal/#/user/profile (OR on tmc console click username at the top right corner > click My Accout)
     - API Tokens tab
     - Generate Token and Record the token value.
 Keep it in a secret secured location as this is the only time you will have opportunity to record it.